Alpha State

 This game system, and the setting in which it takes place, are both in active development.
 Everything on this site is subject to change.
 Please hard refresh pages when you visit to ensure you're viewing the latest versions.

-NeoNeuro is roleplaying game focused primarily on telling the stories of the player characters in dramatic fashion.
+NeoNeuro is roleplaying game focused primarily on telling the stories of the main characters in dramatic fashion.
 The stories we tell here are less about saving the world and more about surviving it.
 Other roleplaying games will often ask the players to save the world from villains who want to tear apart the world as they know it, but in NeoNeuro the players are generally the ones out to tear things apart.
-This is a world of pain and misery disguised by smile filters and holoneon beauty, where you can count yourself lucky if you manage to poke greater powers in the eye on your way out.
+This is a world of pain and misery disguised by smile filters and neuroholo beauty, where you can count yourself lucky if you manage to poke greater powers in the eye on your way out.
 These aren't stories about heroes who get more and more powerful so they can change the world, it's about people trying to hold onto who they are, and to each other.

 There are many kinds of stories you can tell in the NeoNeuro setting, and many you can tell with the NeuroSystem rules, but there's always a few themes that run throughout.
 Whether you're running an officially published story module, or a third-party one, or you've created your own, try to keep these themes in mind.
 Not to say you should stress about it—especially since most published story modules and the game rules themselves have a lot of these themes baked into them—just think of these themes as inspiration whenever you're not sure what direction to take your story, or what should happen next.